-In addition, where possible, we consider and report the number of nontariff measures in force as calculated by the World Trade Organization.
+In addition, where possible, we consider and report the number of nontariff measures in force as calculated by the World Trade Organization (WTO).

-As an example, Israel received a trade freedom score of 86.2.
-By itself, Israel's trade-weighted average tariff rate of 1.9 percent would have yielded a score of 96.2, but the evaluation of NTBs in Israel resulted in a 10 point deduction from that score.
+As an example, Togo received a trade freedom score of 65.4.
+By itself, Togo's trade-weighted average tariff of 12.3 percent would have yielded a score of 75.4, but the evaluation of NTBs in Togo resulted in a 10-point deduction from that score.